jlhrogers/CaseStudy2_MSDS/Code/MSDS_CaseStudy2_Master.md

 <br>

-One of the first things found from a statistical analysis across the data population, are the descriptive statistics on Age, Income, HDI and the average response for the four procrastionation scales.
+One of the first things found from a statistical analysis across the data population, are the descriptive statistics on Age, Income, HDI and the average response for the four procrastination scales.
 Something to note is the N, or number of individuals measured in the descriptive statistic.
 For annual income this number is 3,621.
 This number is less than the 4,036 total population because some customers left the annual income survey field empty.
 Also to note, the N for HDI is 3,844.
 This is due to some respondents not populating their county of residence within the survey.
 So when the HDI statistics were calculated, those with a country of residence of NA were not included.

 <br>